rust-lang-ua/learn_rust_together/zola/posts/collection_of_collections.md

 ## Tags legend

-- :star: - fearured and strongly recommended
+- ⭐ - fearured and strongly recommended
 - ( _collection_ ) - collection of resources instead of single resource
 - ( _about:embed_ ) - proper error handling